rendicott/php-ipam-cli/README.md

-# pySser
+# php-ipam-cli
-"IP better with pySser"
+Manage your php-ipam system with a CLI tool.

 Latest version: 1.0
 Author: Rendicott@gmail.com